 An extensive review of research literature on the value of spectrum was first conducted to develop a thorough understanding of the existing approaches taken by scholars from different perspectives.
-Table I summarizes the main approaches in the research literature.
-Then, a series of expert workshops was arranged to review the different approaches to find commonalities and develop classifications.
-Each of the workshops included 5-10 participants representing the different stakeholders of the mobile communication business ecosystem.
-The different spectrum valuation approaches were classified according to three main categories following the logic of [5] including engineering value, economic value and strategic value, which are shown in bold font in Table I. The valuation approaches belonging to these main categories are presented under them.
+The literature review was conducted by searching spectrum value related scientific publications covering technical, business and regulation related forums.
+The search identified landmark papers on spectrum value and these papers further opened paths to find other related papers that were cited in the landmark papers or themselves cited the landmark papers.
+Then, a series of expert workshops was arranged in 2018 to review the different spectrum valuation approaches to find commonalities and develop classifications.
+Each of the workshops included 5-10 participants representing different stakeholders (e.g., regulator, operator, infrastructure vendor, infrastructure constructor, and research domain) of the mobile communication business ecosystem.
+The different spectrum valuation approaches were classified according to three main categories following the logic of [5] including engineering value, economic value and strategic value.
+Table I summarizes the main approaches found in the research literature using the classification where the three main categories are shown in bold font.
+The valuation approaches belonging to these main categories are presented under them.